nmobregon/soap-client-cache/README.md

     Map<String, Payload<SOAPMessage>> map = new ConcurrentHashMap<String, Payload<SOAPMessage>>();
     Cache<String, SOAPMessage> cache = new MapCache<String, SOAPMessage>(60, map);

 A generic approach would be a wrapped map by  Collections.synchronizedMap().
-If you a too big amount of cached object you should use a limited Map.
+If you expect a too big amount of cached object you should use a limited Map.
 Apache Common's LRUMap in conjunction with Collections.synchronizedMap() would be a good choice.